HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

     *   Pros
         *   Additional work limited to adding a query
         *   Uses existing query mechanisms and emerging such as query service
-        *   Removes human interference and allows metadata to dictate analysis
+        *   Removes human interference and allows metadata to dictate the analysis
     *   Cons
         *   The query can be very complex and there is no easy way to verify that the results are correct in the long run
-        *   Analysis has to implement a completely different approach that will allow them to keep track of which work flows have been submitted
+        *   Analysis has to implement a completely different approach that will allow them to keep track of which workflows have been submitted
         *   There is no direct control on when analyses are triggered, its possible that run-away queries due to errors in the metadata trigger wrong but very expensive analyses
         *   The cost of these searches will increase over time as each bundle addition will require searching the entire project
 *   Multi-bundle notifications.
-Analysis can subscribe to notifications that there is a set of bundle that meets certain criteria (e.g. that 50 analysis bundles were expected and 50 have been received.
+Analysis can subscribe to notifications that there is a set of bundles that meets certain criteria (e.g. that 50 analysis bundles were expected and 50 have been received.
     *   Pros
         *   Little additional work by analysis to trigger pipelines over multiple bundles
         *   Automated solution rather than manual